denten-books/plain-text/2-device.md

 child reads a newspaper, for example?, Wittgenstein asks echoing Kuhlman and Descartes.
-The child's eyes "glide along the printed words, he pronounces them aloud or to himself, but other words he pronounces after having seen their first few letters only, other again he reads out letter by letter."
+The child's eyes "glide along the printed words, he pronounces them aloud or to himself, but other words he pronounces after having seen their first few letters only, others again he reads out letter by letter."
 The child acts as a "reading machine" when he pays no attention to what he reads, even when he speaks the words out loud.
 He reads "faultlessly like a reliable machine," Wittgenstein repeats, emphasising the mechanical property of